EthanVIII/rusted-bf/README.md

-# rusted-bf
+# Rusted brainfuck
-A simple rust interpreter for brainfuck files.
+A simple rust interpreter for brainfuck.